-Richard is an experienced, Non-Executive Director, Company Secretary and CFO with more than 20 years' experience predominantly within the mining, technology and agricultural sectors for both publicly listed and private companies.
+Richard Willson is an experienced, Non-Executive Director, Company Secretary and CFO with more than 20 years' experience predominantly within the mining, technology and agricultural sectors for both publicly listed and private companies.

 Richard has a Bachelor of Accounting from the University of South Australia, is a Fellow of CPA Australia, and a Fellow of the Australian Institute of Company Directors.

-He is a Non-Executive Director of Titomic Limited (ASX: TTT), AusTin Mining Limited (ASX: ANW), Thomson Resources Limited (ASX: TMZ), 1414 Degrees Limited (ASX:14D), Graphene Technology Solutions Limited, and the not-for-profit Unity Housing Company; and Company Secretary of a number of ASX Listed Companies.
+He is a Non-Executive Director of Titomic Limited (ASX:TTT), AusTin Mining Limited (ASX:ANW), Thomson Resources Limited (ASX:TMZ), PNX Metals Limited (ASX:PNX), 8IP Emerging Companies Limited (ASX:8EC), and Unity Housing Company Ltd; and Company Secretary of a number of ASX Listed Companies.

 Richard is the Chairman of the Audit Committee of Titomic Limited, AusTin Mining Limited, and Unity Housing Company, and is the Chairman of the Remuneration & Nomination Committee of Titomic Limited.